1991–92 Buffalo Sabres season

-The 1991–92 Buffalo Sabres season was the 22nd season for the National Hockey League franchise that was established on May 22, 1970.
+The 1991–92 Buffalo Sabres season was the 22nd season for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 The season saw the Sabres finish in third place in the Adams Division with a record of 31 wins, 37 losses, and 12 ties for 74 points.
 They lost the Adams Division Semi-final to the Boston Bruins in seven games.